NoxInmortus/role-zabbix/README.md

 Furthermore, my goal is to make the cleanest, fastest, easily-readable & usable role as possible.

+Almost everything this role does is customisable through vars, but you should be able to use it with a very small amount of vars (compared to the available ones).

 ### TODO
 - CI tests
 - SNMP
 - Test zabbix_scripts_git with multiple repositories
 - Manage host with multiple supervised network interfaces

-### Usability
+### Features
 - Install Zabbix agent/proxy/server
-- Configure Zabbix agent and proxy (not all parameters available)
+- Configure Zabbix agent and proxy (not all parameters available but main stuff is there)
 - Configure Zabbix server (all parameters available through dict)
-- Manage proxies, hosts, groupes, maintenances and screens through API
+- Manage proxies, hosts, groups, maintenances and screens through API
-- Deploy scripts and includable configurations
+- Deploy scripts and includable configurations through templates or git repositories
+- Optional regular update (`true` by default) of the cloned git repositories (scripts/includes) through cron

 ### Requirements
 - Ansible >= 2.5